MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ## Monitor your hosted machine groups

 You can't directly access or sign in to your hosted machine groups.
 They're not persisted unless they're running desktop flows.
-Bots in a group are created based on the current size of the queue, the configuration of the group, and the licenses assigned to the current environment.
+Hosted bots in a group are created based on the current size of the queue, the configuration of the group, and the licenses assigned to the current environment.

-For instance, if the hosted machine group is newly created or it wasn't used for more than 3 hours, new bots may need to be provisioned before desktop flow runs.
+For instance, if the hosted machine group is newly created or it wasn't used for more than 3 hours, new hosted bots may need to be provisioned before desktop flow runs.
 The creation of a bot takes at least 10 minutes, depending on the type of VM Image in use.
 It's expected that the queue would appear stuck for more than 10 minutes before desktop flows start running.

-After this process, new bots will spawn to run desktop flows in the queue as efficiently as possible.
+After this process, new hosted bots will provisioned to run desktop flows in the queue as efficiently as possible.

-To monitor your bots:
+To monitor your hotsed bots:

 1. Sign in to [Power Automate](https://make.powerautomate.com).